Operation Defensive Shield: Jenin massacre allegations

 Initially Israel welcomed an investigation, announcing that it would cooperate fully with the Secretary General's fact-finding effort.
 According to the United Jewish Communities, Israel made a number of points regarding the team's methodology, in order to "safeguard the impartiality of its work."
 However, Israeli government receptivity to cooperating with the UN fact-finding mission decreased when the Secretary-General of the United Nations, Kofi Annan, did not appoint a predominantly technical team with specialized military and forensic expertise, but rather political-administrative figures without such specialized skills (including Cornelio Sommaruga, controversial for previous "Red Swastika" remarks), and after Palestinian officials reduced the casualty toll in Jenin on May 1, 2002 to be between 50 and 60 deaths while Israel maintained there were only seven or eight civilian casualties.
 The charges of a massacre which had sparked demands for a U.N. investigation, had now been dropped.
 Kofi Annan disbanded the UN fact-finding team in Jenin supposed to determine whether a massacre had taken place with the comment that "[c]learly the full cooperation of both sides was a precondition for this, as was a visit to the area itself to see the Jenin refugee camp at first hand and to gather information.
 This is why the Secretariat engaged in a thorough clarification process with the Israeli delegation."

-In 2002, Mohammed Bakri, a prominent Arab actor and Israeli citizen, directed and produced a documentary Jenin, Jenin, to portray "the Palestinian truth" about the Battle of Jenin.
+In 2002, Mohammad Bakri, a prominent Arab actor and Israeli citizen, directed and produced a documentary Jenin, Jenin, to portray "the Palestinian truth" about the Battle of Jenin.
 In the documentary Bakri propagates that indeed a massacre of civilians occurred in Jenin.
 A French Jewish film maker, Pierre Rehov, also directed a documentary on what happened in Jenin during Defensive Shield.
-His film, The Road to Jenin, was produced to counter the claims of a massacre, and to counter the narrative of Mohammed Bakri.
+His film, The Road to Jenin, was produced to counter the claims of a massacre, and to counter the narrative of Mohammad Bakri.
 CAMERA made a review of the two documentary films.
 According to the review, Bakri has admitted to shortening his film by 25 min in the wake of criticism.